 The authors conclude that biosimilar epoetin appears to have overcome some barriers since 2015, although current uptake in the US is variable.
 Pricing and safety considerations for all erythropoiesis-stimulating agents are primary determinants of biosimilar epoetin oncology uptake.

 Few oncologists understand substitution and interchangeability of biosimilars with reference drugs.
 Epoetin biosimilar is new to the market and physician and patient understanding is limited.
 The development of epoetin biosimilar is not familiar to oncologists .

 Article abstracted by Article abstracted by Charles L Bennett, Toni Stephenson Lymphoma Center, the Hematologic Malignancies Research Institute, the Beckman Research Institute, of the City of Hope Comprehensive Cancer Center, Duarte, California and the College of Pharmacy, University of South Carolina, Columbia, South Carolina, USA.

 #Medicare is a national social insurance programme, administered by the US federal government since 1966.
 It provides health insurance for Americans aged 65 and older who have worked and paid into the system, as well as to younger people with disabilities.

-Competing interest: The authors of the research paper reported conflicts of interest, including having financial relationships with various pharmaceutical companies.
-For full details of the authors’ conflicts of interest, see the research paper .
+Competing interests: The authors of the research paper reported conflicts of interest, including having financial relationships with various pharmaceutical companies.
+For full details of the authors’ conflict of interest, see the research paper .